ablaamim/1337-STUDENT-REFERENCE/readme.md

 > 1 - WORK AND DUNNOT LET THE BLACK HOLE ABSORB YOU.

-> 2 - WORK MORE, WORK EVEN MOAR!
+> 2 - WORK MORE, I MEAN YOU HAVE TO WORK EVEN MOAR!

 > 3 - RTFM.
-(READ THE FUCKING MANUAL).

 ---